qubit-ltd/rust-value/README.md

 ---

-For more information about the Prism3 ecosystem, visit our [main documentation](https://github.com/3-prism/prism3-rust-commons).
+For more information about the Prism3 ecosystem, visit our [GitHub homepage](https://github.com/3-prism).